 Missouri’s online master’s degrees in cybersecurity are also great.
 Maryville University has an online program that provides lots of hands-on technical experience and focuses on the analytical side of cybersecurity as a field.

-Finally, Missouri State University offers an online master’s degree.
+Missouri State University also offers an online master’s degree.
 Unlike most other online master’s degrees, it does not require attendees to have previous academic or professional cybersecurity experience.
 This makes it a great choice for professionals who are trying to change their career track.

 Webster University also offers a 12-credit graduate certificate, although its cybersecurity certificate focuses on correct detection.
 It’s not the most hands-on or in-depth certificate, however.

-Missouri University of Science and Technology offers lots of online certification programs.
+Missouri University of Science and Technology offers a number of online certification programs.
 One of these is the Graduate Certificate in Information Assurance and Security Officer Essentials, which focuses on network security and only accepts students with undergraduate credentials in computer science or engineering.
 Other online certificate programs include a general cybersecurity graduate program and a graduate certificate program in big data management and security.

 Additionally, there are a number of online-based cybersecurity certification programs available in Missouri, including: